takuyaisomura/predpca/README.md

 ## Overview
 Predictive principal component analysis (PredPCA) is an analytically solvable unsupervised learning scheme that extracts the most informative components for predicting future inputs.
 It is a convex optimization and can find the analytical expressions of optimal weight matrices and encoding dimensionality that provide the global minimum of the squared test prediction error.

-This project involves MATLAB scripts for predictive principal component analysis (PredPCA)
+This project involves MATLAB scripts for PredPCA

 <br>